 - 16.1 If by virtue of the date by which a key decision must be taken paragraph 15 above (general exception) cannot be followed, then the key decision can only be taken if the Leader of the Council obtains the agreement of the Chairman of the relevant Scrutiny Committee that the taking of the decision cannot reasonably be deferred.
-If there is no Chairman of the relevant Scrutiny Committee is unwilling or unable to act, then the agreement of the Chairman of the Chairman of the Chairman of the Scrutiny Committee is unwilling or unable to act, then the agreement of the Chairman of the Scrutiny Committee is unwilling or unable to act, then the agreement of the Scrutiny Scrutiny Committee is unwilling or unable to act, then the Scrutiny Council will suffice. - 16.2 As soon as reasonably practicable after the decision maker has obtained agreement under paragraph 16.1 that the decision is urgent, the decision maker must: - (a) make a notice available at the County Councils Offices that sets out the reasons why the meeting is urgent and cannot reasonably be deferred; and - (b) publish the notice on the County Council's website.
+If there is no Chairman of the relevant Scrutiny Committee, or if the Chairman of the relevant Scrutiny Committee is unwilling or unable to act, then the agreement of the Chairman of the Council, or in his absence the Vice Chairman of the Council will suffice. - 16.2 As soon as reasonably practicable after the decision maker has obtained agreement under paragraph 16.1 that the decision is urgent, the decision maker must: - (a) make a notice available at the County Councils Offices that sets out the reasons why the meeting is urgent and cannot reasonably be deferred; and - (b) publish the notice on the County Council's website.